-With all that said, here are some ways that you can help other people when it comes to charity.
+With all that being said, here are some ways that you can help other people when it comes to charity.

 Pick A Cause Worth Fighting For

-If you are donating to charity, you want to pick a charity you're interested in.
+If you are donating to charity, you want to pick a charity that you're interested in.
 It can be something personal to you, or just something you're interested in.
 You aren't going to be that invested if you just pick a charity that you don't care about.
 Once you pick the cause that's worth fighting for, it's time to think about how you're going to approach it.
 To do this, you can:

 Do Some Research

 Always do some research when it comes to figuring out which charity you want to donate to.
 Some charities may be more reliable than others.
 There are some charities where the owners take most of the money for themselves, and “charities” that are just outright scams to take people’s money.
 Meanwhile, there are selfless charities that give all of the money to the people who need it the most.
 A goodand legitimate charity should disclose where the money is going, so do your research and see what you can find.

 Do Some Volunteer Work

 If you want to give back to society and don't have much money, you can always try volunteer work.
 Not only does it look good in your job experience, but it's also a great way for you to help others and feel good about yourself.